miguelinux/materia-ayda/README.md

-# Recursos para la materia de Algoritmos
+# Recursos para la materia de Análisis y Diseño de Algoritmos

 This work is licensed under a